Year of call: 1992

-Wilson’s practice includes property law, with a bias towards contentious commercial property and development law.
-Having practised in this ﬁeld for many years, he has developed expertise in the related areas of construction, commercial fraud, planning and related statutory powers, and the enforcement of securities.
+Wilson’s practice includes property and planning law, with a bias towards contentious commercial property and development law.
+Having practiced in this ﬁeld for many years, he has developed expertise in the related areas of commercial fraud and economic torts.

-Wilson’s commercial property work focuses on all types of contractual disputes, including options, promotion agreements and overage.
-Much of this work is dealt with by legal expert determination, arbitration, and the High Court challenges of these decisions.
-Many of these disputes have a heavy focus on planning, engineering, cost and valuation evidence.
+Wilson’s work focuses on all types of contractual disputes, including conditional contracts, options, promotion agreements, overage and section 106 agreements.
+Much of this work is dealt with by legal expert determination and arbitration, and also the High Court challenges of these decisions.
+Many of these disputes have a heavy focus on planning, engineering, quantity surveying and valuation evidence.

 He also deals with all types of title disputes and has a particular interest in agricultural disputes.

 Wilson handles partnership disputes in his practice areas.
 In addition, he handles cases concerning trust claims and claims for equitable relief.